Research Assistant or Associate

 Duties and responsibilities

-You will have a PhD (appointment to Research Associate) or MSc (for appointment to Research Assistant) or equivalent in one of the following areas: infectious disease epidemiology, population biology, ecology, statistics, or a similarly quantitative discipline and experience with modelling dynamic systems in infectious diseases and/or other biological systems and experience using statistical computing software (R preferred).
+You should have a PhD (for appointment to Research Associate) or equivalent in one of the following areas: statistics, infectious disease epidemiology, population biology or a similarly quantitative discipline and experience with applied Bayesian statistical modelling.

-Should you have any queries please contact Dr Erik Volz firstname.lastname@example.org.
+Should you have any queries please contact Dr Jeff Eaton (email@example.com).

 Committed to equality and valuing diversity, we are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and are working in partnership with GIRES to promote respect for trans people.